Joshua Mersky, PhD

 - Mersky, J. P., & Janczewski, C. E. (2018).
 Racial and ethnic differences in the prevalence of adverse childhood experiences: Findings from a low-income sample of US women.
 Child Abuse & Neglect, 76, 480-487.

 - Mersky, J. P., Topitzes, J., & Blair, K. (2017).
 Translating evidence-based treatments into child welfare services through community-university partnerships: A case example of parent-child interaction therapy.
 Children and Youth Services Review, 82, 427-433.

 - Topitzes, J., Berger, L., Otto-Salaj, L., Mersky, J. P., Weeks, F., & Ford, J. D. (2017).
 Complementing SBIRT for alcohol misuse with SBIRT for trauma: A feasibility study.
 Journal of Social Work Practice in the Addictions, 17(1-2), 188-215.

 - Mersky, J. P., Janczewski, C. E., & Topitzes, J. (2017).
 Rethinking the measurement of adversity: Moving toward second-generation research on adverse childhood experiences.
 Child Maltreatment, 22(1), 58-68.

 - Topitzes, J., Mersky, J. P., & Reynolds, A. J. (2017).
-Maltreatment prevention programming in early childhood: A review of models delivered in center-based settings: In R. Alexander (Ed.), Research and practices in child maltreatment prevention: Societal, organizational, and international approaches: Volume 2 (pp. 185-202).
-St. Louis, MO: STM Learning, Inc. (Peer Reviewed).
+Maltreatment prevention programming in early childhood: A review of models delivered in center-based settings.
+In R. Alexander (Ed.), Research and practices in child maltreatment prevention.
+St. Louis: STM Learning.